apache/inlong-website/docs/modules/sort/dataflow_example.md

 # Examples

-To make it easier for you to create inlong-sort jobs, here we list some dataflow configuration examples.
+To make it easier for you to create InLong-Sort jobs, here we list some dataflow configuration examples.

 ## MySQL to Kafka